Former PM Deve Gowda tests COVID positive | Health

 ''He has tested positive for COVID-19 but he is asymptomatic.
 However, he is admitted to Manipal Hospital,'' the sources told PTI.

-The JD(S) supremo chose to get admitted to the hospital as a precaution, the sources added.
+The JD(S) supremo chose to get admitted to hospital as a precaution, the sources added.

+A hospital bulletin said Gowda was admitted on Friday and has been clinically stable since then.

+''His vital parameters are within normal limits and he has been responding to the treatment.
+He is comfortable and attending to his activities from his room.
+He continues to be closely monitored by our specialists,'' the bulletin said.

 The sources further said Gowda's wife Chennamma is negative for coronavirus and is at home.